Scvtt/index-tts-runpod/README.md

 ## Model Checkpoints

-You need to download the IndexTTS2 model checkpoints separately.
-Refer to the [IndexTTS2 repository](https://github.com/index-tts/index-tts) for instructions on downloading the model files.
+**⚠️ Required**: You need to download the IndexTTS2 model checkpoints separately and mount them as a volume in RunPod.

+See **[CHECKPOINTS_SETUP.md](CHECKPOINTS_SETUP.md)** for detailed setup instructions.

+Quick setup:
+1. Create a RunPod network volume
+2. Download checkpoints from the [IndexTTS2 repository](https://github.com/index-tts/index-tts)
+3. Upload to your volume
+4. Mount the volume at `/app/checkpoints` in your endpoint

 The model files should be placed in the `checkpoints/` directory or mounted as a volume in RunPod.